 The Salish Sea tribes built shed roof plank houses throughout the shores of Washington State and British Columbia.
 These homes were once the largest structures in all of North America, thanks to the prevalence of cedar trees as ready building material.
 These houses were built entirely out of western red cedar: plank walls and a shed roof of overlapping cedar shakes.
 Each building had a rectangular floor plan, and they often reached lengths of 200 feet or longer.
 An average shed roof plank house had a staggering 12,000 square feet of floorspace.

-These homes were the most prevalent shelter constructed by Native Americans in the Salish Sea area for 2,500 years.
+These homes were the most prevalent shelters constructed by Native Americans in the Salish Sea area for 2,500 years.
 In 1790, an estimated 150,000 shed roof plank houses lined the shores of the Puget Sound, the Strait of Juan de Fuca, and the Strait of Georgia.
 The Salish Sea area was, in fact, the densest area of pre-European North America.

 Shed roof plank houses weren’t massive, single-family homes; rather, they were communal dwellings, and in addition to providing shelter, they served as community centers.
 A shed roof plank house was a place to prepare and store food, a workshop, a meeting place, a schoolhouse, and the location for many rituals and ceremonies.

-One of the largest known shed roof plank houses existed on the beach at Agate Pass, on today’s Port Madison Reservation.
+One of the largest known shed roof plank houses existed on the beach at Agate Pass on today’s Port Madison Reservation.
 University of Washington student Frank Carlson described the house in 1903 while researching his thesis:

 In front, the outline of the house measures about nine hundred feet, in the rear a little less, as the house curved somewhat to correspond with the beach.
 In width, it measures about sixty feet, with the exception of a short distance at each end of the house, where it measures only fifty feet.
 At the north end, the rear end of a few of the rafters rested upon the bank.
 In height, it was twelve feet in front and between eight and nine in the rear.